narcissistic red flags: warning signs highlighted

 Being in a relationship with a narcissist can be emotionally and mentally draining and it will ultimately destroy you.

-Partners of narcissists may find themselves feeling overwhelmed and exhausted, struggling to meet the narcissist’s demands and high expectations whilst maintaining their own well-being and trying to weave their way through a minefield of manipulation, anger, and emotional outbursts.
+Partners of narcissists may find themselves feeling overwhelmed and exhausted, struggling to meet the narcissist’s demands and high expectations while maintaining their own well-being and trying to weave their way through a minefield of manipulation, anger, and emotional outbursts.

 B. Erosion of Self-Esteem and Self-Worth

-Colleen Wenner, LMHC, MCAP, LP, founder and clinical director of New Heights Counseling and Consulting says, “Narcissists often think that they’re superior to others because of their accomplishments, wealth, status, or looks.
+Colleen Wenner, LMHC, MCAP, LP, founder and clinical director of New Heights Counseling and Consulting, says, “Narcissists often think that they’re superior to others because of their accomplishments, wealth, status, or looks.
 They believe that everyone else is envious of them and jealous of their success.”

-Individuals in relationships with narcissists may begin to doubt their own abilities, question their value, and struggle to assert their needs and desires.
+People who are in relationships with narcissists may begin to doubt their own abilities, question their value, and struggle to assert their needs and desires.

 C. Isolation from Friends and Family

-During this time your reality or “your normal” changes and the abusive relationship dynamic becomes your new normal.
+During this time, your reality, or “your normal,” changes, and the abusive relationship dynamic becomes your new normal.

 D. Difficulty Trusting Others